 Wastes Its Best Asset (contains spoilers)

 This is a very strange film.
-I expected a sequel to Fright Night 2 only to find that it wasn't.
+I expected a remake of the original Fright Night 2 only to find that it wasn't that at all.
 Then I assumed it was a sequel to the remake, but as Charley Brewster had no knowledge of vampires or Peter Vincent, it wasn't that, either.
-OK, as a fun trashy horror film with an absolute knockout lead actress as a seductive vampire, that will score, right?
+OK, so how about just being a fun trashy horror film with an absolute knockout lead actress as a seductive vampire?
 Well, yes and no. Jamie Murray is marvellous and the saving grace of the film, and her performance partially rescues the affair.
 However, she needed to be featured more and her character been allowed to cut loose more extensively.
 As it is, the film misfires in the belief that the audience will be rooting for the drippy and charisma-free Charley and his vapid girlfriend (an ex-Coronation Street luminary) - I'll skip over 'Evil' Ed.
 I'd have been quite happy to see Countess Bathory triumph!
-As for 'Peter Vincent', Sean Power isn't Roddy McDowell (or David Tennant) and we'll leave it at that.
+As for 'Peter Vincent', Sean Power isn't Roddy McDowell (or David Tennant for that matter) and we'll leave it at that.
+Also, the Countess Bathory angle is confusing as Gerri ultimately has three personas: the seductive 30-something Gerri, a wizened Gerri who needs to bathe in blood to get back her youthful visage, and a monstrous vampire form.
+Of the latter, if that is what a vampire truly looks like then why does she age in her human guise?
+It doesn't make sense, but since little does in the movie I don't suppose it is worth pondering.
 So, more Gerri and less moping Charley and Fright Night 2 could have been an effective B-feature.
 But it isn't.
 Oh, well, there's always the next season of Defiance.

 The Cloth (2013)

 IMDb cites the budget for this epic at 4,000,000, but that cannot be.
 It is impossible to discern where such a sum could be on screen.
 The camera work and cinematography are at the amateur-hour level.
 Aside from the much-mentioned head cropping, the picture quality constantly shifts - a scene featuring a redneck couple in a pickup truck looks like it was shot on a non-HD digital camcorder - and character reaction shots seldom match up.
 The special effects are also distinctly unspecial.
-For instance, the supposedly important demon emerging from Hell is visually incoherent, as are many of the 'fight' scenes and possess rudimentrary CGI.
-I rented this in anticipation of a B-movie extravaganza of Danny Trejo and Eric Roberts schlock but was robbed!
-Instead I was subjected to two utter thespian non-entities with Danny and Eric making the odd appearance (and I have no idea what Eric Roberts' character was supposed to represent or be doing - probably exactly what he thought).
-Furthermore, the film makes no sense and the conclusion is nonsense, all adding to the incredulity regarding the apparent budget. $4,000 I could believe, but $4,000,000?
+For instance, the supposedly important demon emerging from Hell is visually incoherent, as are many of the 'fight' scenes, all of which possess only rudimentary CGI.
+I rented this in anticipation of a B-movie extravaganza of Danny Trejo and Eric Roberts schlock, but I was robbed!
+Instead, I was subjected to two thespian non-entities with Danny and Eric making the odd appearance (and I have no idea what Eric Roberts' character was supposed to represent or be doing - probably exactly what Eric thought).
+Furthermore, the film makes little sense and the conclusion is abruptly reached nonsense, all of which adds to the incredulity regarding the apparent budget. $4,000 I could believe, but $4,000,000?
 Either the figure cited is a mistake or Danny Trejo and Eric Roberts charge a lot for cameos!

 Easily the Best Film about Space Tax Disputes, Ever!